Start your capital project

 - A report back related to a specific part of your project

-- A request for your team or ministry to take specific action such as developing a common component, connecting with a subject matter expert or participating in an independent third-party review
+- A request for your team or ministry to take specific action such as developing a common component

-Make sure you read your funding letter in full and that you understand your funding conditions.
-We strongly recommend that you set reminders for key dates related to your funding conditions, so you don’t miss important deliverables or due dates.
+Make sure you understand your funding conditions.
+We strongly recommend setting reminders for key dates related to your funding conditions so you don’t miss important deliverables or due dates.

 If you have questions about your funding letter, contact your DIO portfolio contact.